mendicant/mendicantuniversity.org/_posts/activities/2012-12-14-intermediate-rails-code-review.md

 Rails projects for heckling and suggestions for improvement.
 The goal of this study session is to allow intermediate and advanced Rails programmers to *learn by teaching* best practices and conventions.
-The application itself is simple, and Gregory does not have much web development experience.
-So even advanced beginners should be able to help contribute some suggestions!
+The application itself is simple, and Gregory does not have much web development experience -- so even advanced beginners should be able to help contribute some suggestions!

 To participate, join the [MU community mailing list][list] if you haven't